Ananth Kumar: Social work

 He along with his wife, Tejaswini, founded Adamya Chethana Foundation, a nonprofit organisation for social service.
-It was setup in 1998 in memory of Girija Shastry, mother of Ananth Kumar.
+It was set up in 1998 in memory of Girija Shastry, mother of Ananth Kumar.
 It supports underprivileged children with food in schools through the Midday Meal Scheme.
 About 2,00,000 meals are served daily.

 He launched the initiative Green Bangalore 1:1 as part of his larger initiative Sasyagraha, to achieve 1 tree per human ratio, from the current 7 humans per tree as against the ideal 7 trees per human per research by IISc.
 EcoChetana initiative was to promote GreenLifeStyle in the state of Karnataka.

 As part of Sansad Adarsh Gram Yojana (SAGY) Ananth Kumar had adopted the Ragihalli village.

 He introduced Arogya Chetana Mediclaim group insurance facility for schoolchildren inaugurated by Dr APJ Abdul Kalam.

 Death

 On 12 November 2018 he died due to pancreatic cancer and complications.
 He was survived by his wife, Tejaswini, and his two daughters, Aishwarya and Vijeta.